 sklearn.model_selectionlibrary to divide the dataset into training and testing datasets.
 The splitting can be done in a 75:25 ratio.

 from sklearn.pipeline import make_pipeline.
 This pipeline will take the components incorporated in sequential order and process the input accordingly.
 The figure below shows that the training dataset is fed to the pipeline.
-Once the dataset is standardized, it will be fed to the Support Vector Classifier (SVC) to solve a classification problem.
+Once the dataset is standardized, it will be provided to the Support Vector Classifier (SVC) to solve a classification problem.

 .fit to fit the training data on the classifier pipeline.

 The above figure shows the model pipeline to demonstrate the flow.
 The model used is SVC, which has a lot of tunable parameters, like

 The above parameters are of high importance.
 Other parameters such as the 'gamma' value can be set to auto for the model to take care of itself.
 Please have a look at the SVM blog for more details.

 This score is simply the percentage of correct prediction in the test set.
 For the above-given configuration, the accuracy is close to 95.8%.

 The confusion matrix can be imported from the metrics module of the sklearn library.
-The test set can be used to compare the predicted output and the ground truth.
+The test set can compare the predicted output and the ground truth.

 ROC is the plot between False Positive and True Positive in the plot.
 It can be imported using.